mossbock/forwardlearn-docs/README.md

 Parallel learning ongoing for eMASS fluency and post-auth ConMon operations.
 In my copious free time I should get CompTIA+ Security and CyberSecurity certified as well.

 © 2026 theMossbock and Shawnie K. N. Blanchard.
 This document is created with a human brain and is protected by copyright law.
-No part may be reused or reproduced without permission of the author etc. etc. How may I be of service to your mission?
+No part may be reused or reproduced without permission of the author etc. etc. How may I be of service to your team's mission?